F&M Alumni Arts Review

-Submissions are now open for Volume VIII of the F&M Alumni Arts Review.
-Our theme this year is SWING.
+Submissions are now open for Volume IX of the F&M Alumni Arts Review.
+Our theme this year is BOUND.
 We very much look forward to your interpretations of this most interesting and multi-faceted word.
 (See below, under the bio examples, for a few ideas.)
-Deadline: Saturday, December 1, 2018, 11:59 PM.
+Deadline: Sunday, DECEMBER 1, 2019, 11:59 PM.

-For guidelines regarding specific genres, please review the categories below.
+For guidelines regarding specific genres, please review the categories provided on this website.

 We happily accept simultaneous submissions, but let us know immediately if the work is accepted elsewhere.